graygnuorg/pound/README.md

 `Service` section.

 The argument to `Host` specifies the host name.
-When an incoming request arrives, it is compared with this value.
-The `Service` section will be used only if the value of the `Host:` header from the request matched the argument to the `Host` statement.
+When an incoming request arrives, its headers are analyzed.
+The `Service` section will be used only if the value of the `Host:` header from the request matches the argument to the `Host` statement.
 By default, exact case-insensitive comparison is used.